Selected Resources and Best Practices

 - The SBDC at UW-Madison offers a variety of leadership classes about leadership style, coaching communication, performance reviews, and more.

 - There are a variety of leadership assessments (usually paid) that you can take to learn more about your leadership style and how you can better interact with teammates who have a different style than you.
-Find out the which 9 professional tools and tests that are the most common assessments.

 - One of our biggest human motivators (consciously or not) is emotion.
 As a leader, developing emotional intelligence is key to being able to help your team thrive.
 The Six Seconds website includes several resources, including: